gotr00t0day/subrecon/README.md

 # DESCRIPTION

-<h1> This tool scans for subdomains and probes for live domains.
-It will also retrieve the ip for every domains it finds.
+<h3> This tool scans for subdomains and probes for live domains.
+It will also retrieve the ip for every domains it finds.</h3>

 ## INSTALLATION